gvanzin-allegheny/code-of-conduct/conduct.md

 #### Acceptable Conduct

 - Students should first try to resolve conflicts amongst themselves, practicing humility, respect, and trust.
-- Students should talk out the conflict amonst their teammates.
+- Students should talk out the conflict amongst their teammates.
 - Students should address the conflict as soon as it arises.

 #### Unacceptable Conduct